Find out more here about the findings of the MaRIUS research, and what outputs are available.

 Following the 2011-2012 UK drought experience, the MaRIUS project has received NERC funding to explore how best to manage future droughts.
-This project – Managing the Risks, Impacts and Uncertainties of drought and water Scarcity (MaRIUS) will introduce a risk-based approach to drought and water scarcity in order to inform management decisions and prepare households.
+This project – Managing the Risks, Impacts and Uncertainties of drought and water Scarcity (MaRIUS) has set out the benefits of a risk-based approach to drought and water scarcity in order to inform management decisions and prepare households.

 Please explore this website or contact us to find out more!